 Kahlill Palmer is a trained mediator, arbitrator, ombudsman and attorney.
 He received his Juris Doctor from Howard University School of Law and his Bachelor in Business Administration from the University of Georgia, Terry College of Business.
 Mr. Palmer is admitted to the bars of the State of New York, the District of Columbia and the Supreme Court of the United States.
 Mr. Palmer has served as a foreclosure mediation expert for the American Bar Association Dispute Resolution Section, the Massachusetts Foreclosure Impacts Task Force, the Uniform Laws Commission and other mediation service providers.
 Mr. Palmer serves as Co-Chair of the ADR Committee for the District of Columbia Bar.

 Susan Perry has spent over thirty years advocating for surface transportation.
 She has lived on Capitol Hill for decades and in addition to serving on the board of Theater Alliance she serves on the board of Barracks Row Main Street and is an active member of the Capitol Hill Community.

-Colin has been Producing Artistic Director of Theater Alliance since 2011, and was the Associate Artistic Director at Theater Alliance from 2005-06.
+Colin has served as Producing Artistic Director of Theater Alliance since 2011, and served as the Associate Artistic Director at Theater Alliance from 2005-06.
 Before taking his post as artistic director Colin worked for the Department of State for the international Cultural Visitors Program, founded a new works development company in DC called Artists Bloc and worked internationally in Macau as one of the Festival Directors for the Worldwide Arts Collective Festival.